Srijon25/ChronosLang/spec.md

 Macros disappear in GUI timeline, or reflect output seems inconsistent.

 Reason:
-Macros run at compile-time and do not exist at runtime.
+Macros run at compile-time and do not exist as runtime nodes.

 Fix: